 How to prevent this hack from reoccurring?

 Manual removal seemed to be a tedious and time consuming process.
-And, one important thing which I observed after few days was that the website got infected with the malicious code again and redirected automatically to abchfws.com.
+And, one important thing which I observed after few days was that the website got infected with malware again and redirected automatically to abchfws.com.
 Now what?

 Here are the steps that will prevent your website from reoccurring of eval base64 decode function call: